Ozzypig/Modules/README.md

 $ python3.7 -m venv venv
 $ source venv/bin/activate
 $ pip install -r requirements-docs.txt
+# At this point you're good to go!
+$ make docs
+# Static HTML becomes available in site/
 ```

 The source for _Modules_ documentation exists right in its [source code](src/) using doc comments, as well as the [docs](docs/) directory.
 To prepare this for the web, a somewhat roundabout process is taken to building the static web content.
 The [Makefile](Makefile) contains a `docs` target, which will do the following: